jbestcodes/Chama-Vault/SETUP_GUIDE.md

-# 🔧 ChamaVault Setup Guide
+# 🔧 Jaza Nyumba Setup Guide

-This guide will help you set up the complete ChamaVault system with all required API keys and configurations.
+This guide will help you set up the complete Jaza Nyumba system with all required API keys and configurations.

 ## 📋 Prerequisites